-The computer system used for appraisal records is an on-line computer system with Pritchard & Abbott Inc. The Appraisal District also has all County Maps on Micro-Station with Bentley Software.
-The map system has several overlays consisting of ownership, parcel numbers, acreage and other information for tax record puposes.
+The computer system used for appraisal records is an on-line computer system with Pritchard & Abbott Inc. The map system has several overlays consisting of ownership, parcel numbers, acreage and other information for tax record purposes.
+They also utilize Eagle View Aerial Photography.